MakeSchool-Tutorials/Makestagram-Swift/P8-Uploading-Photos-Parse/content.md

 ![image](post_model.png)

 You can see that the actual image file is stored _as part of the Post_.
-This means that our upload code needs to create a Post object that can be stored in Parse.
-Additionally at needs to upload the image that gets stored within that Post.
+This means that our upload code needs to create a post object that can be stored in Parse.
+Additionally at needs to upload the image that gets stored within that post.

 Files are handled a little different than regular objects in Parse, so we don't use the `PFObject` class to create them.
 Instead we used the specialized `PFFile` class.

 **Try to implement this step on your own!
-First create a PFFile with the image data, then a PFObject for the Post.
+First create a PFFile with the image data, then a PFObject for the post.
 Remember that the post needs a reference to the uploaded image!
 Place your solution in the `PhotoHelper` callback within `TimelineViewController`**

 <div class="solution"></div>
 Here's one possible implementation for the callback: